svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > A real time group editor allows multiple users to edit the same text at the same time from multiple sites across Internet.
 The real time group editors community has developed a framework called Operational Transformation (OT) for maintaining consistency of shared data.
 OT differs from other optimistic replication systems by not only ensuring content consistency but also intention consistency.
 In this paper, we describe the WOOT (WithOut Operational Transformation) framework that ensures intention consistency without following the OT approach.
 However, thanks to its new viewpoint, WOOT is drastically simpler, more efficient and does not require vector clocks or central sites.
 The WOOT framework is particularly adapted to very large peer-to-peer networks.

+* Replicated abstract data types: Building blocks for collaborative applications

+> For distributed applications requiring collaboration, responsive and transparent interactivity is highly desired.
+Though such interactivity can be achieved with optimistic replication, maintaining replica consistency is difficult.
+To support efficient implementations of collaborative applications, this paper extends few representative abstract data types (ADTs), such as arrays, hash tables, and growable arrays (or linked lists), into replicated abstract data types (RADTs).
+In RADTs, a shared ADT is replicated and modified with optimistic operations.
+Operation commutativity and precedence transitivity are two principles enabling RADTs to maintain consistency despite different execution orders.
+Especially, replicated growable arrays (RGAs) support insertion/deletion/update operations.
+Over previous approaches to the optimistic insertion and deletion, RGAs show significant improvement in performance, scalability, and reliability.

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool